-In January 2024, the company was awarded participating interests in one new license on the NCS by the Ministry of Energy under the Award in Pre-defined Areas (APA) for 2023.
-PL1223 will be operated by OKEA, with Petoro and MVE as partners.
-The license is located just northeast of Draugen, and the ownership in the license is identical to the one in Draugen.
+In January 2025, the company was awarded participating interests in two new licenses on the NCS by the Ministry of Energy under the Award in Pre-defined Areas (APA) for 2024.
+PL1266 will be operated by OKEA, with Petoro and MVE as partners.
+PL 1267 will be operated by DNO with OKEA and MVE as partners.